thornoe/AtomSetup/README.md

 ## Markdown
 -   Install the two packages `markdown-writer language-markdown`
 -   `markdown-preview` is pre-installed.
-Press `ctrl+shift+m` to toogle on/off
+Press `ctrl-shift-m` to toogle on/off
 -   If you're new to Markdown language, check this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## Python
--   Python is installed by installing [Anaconda](https://www.anaconda.com/distribution/#download-section) (choose 'Add Anaconda to my PATH environment variable'), and running it through the [Hydrogen](https://atom.io/packages/hydrogen) package in Atom by marking a snippet of code and pressing `ctrl+enter`
+-   Python is installed by installing [Anaconda](https://www.anaconda.com/distribution/#download-section) (choose 'Add Anaconda to my PATH environment variable'), and running it through the [Hydrogen](https://atom.io/packages/hydrogen) package in Atom by marking a snippet of code and pressing `ctrl-enter`
     -   In the terminal run `apm install hydrogen hydrogen-launcher script`
 -   All you need is the [Script](https://atom.io/packages/script) package, but consider optional packages from the [list at pythonmania](https://www.pythonmania.net/en/2017/02/27/recommended-atom-packages) (ignore `linter-pydocstyle` & `flake8` but see IDE below instead)
 -   Install the [Python Language Server](https://github.com/palantir/python-language-server#python-language-server) (pyls) by running `python -m pip install python-language-server[all]` in the terminal (alternatively, try `python -m pip install 'python-language-server[all]'`